ioos/bio_data_guide/datasets/TPWD_HARC_BagSeine/TPWD_HARC_BagSeine_OBISENV.md

 ```r
 occurrence$occurrenceID <- paste(occurrence$eventID, gsub(" ", "_",occurrence$scientificName), sep = "_")
 ```
 For the occurrence file we only have one column to rename.
+We could have avoided this step if we had named it organismQuantity up above but I kept this to remind me what the data providers had called this.
 ```r
 occurrence <- occurrence %>%
   rename(organismQuantity = relativeAbundance)
 ```

 The final file we are going to create is the extended measurement or fact extension.
 This is a bit like a catch all for any measurements or facts that are not captured in Darwin Core.
 Darwin Core does not have terms for things like temperature, salinity, gear type, cruise  number, length, weight, etc. We are going to create a long format file where each of these is a set of rows in the extended measurement or fact file.
-OBIS uses the BODC NERC Vocabulary Server to provide explicit definitions for each of the measurements.
 You can find all the terms in this extension here https://tools.gbif.org/dwca-validator/extension.do?id=http://rs.iobis.org/obis/terms/ExtendedMeasurementOrFact.

+OBIS uses the BODC NERC Vocabulary Server to provide explicit definitions for each of the measurements https://vocab.nerc.ac.uk/search_nvs/.

-For this dataset I was only able to find code definitions for some of the measurements.
+For this dataset I was only able to find code definitions provided by the data providers for some of the measurements.
 I included the ones that I was able to find code definitions and left out any that I couldn't find those for.
 The ones I was able to find code definitions for were Total.Of.Samples_Count, gear_size, start_wind_speed_num, start_barometric_pressure_num, start_temperature_num, start_salinity_num, start_dissolved_oxygen_num.
 All the others I left out.

 ```r